Government of Canada services and information in Algiers, Algeria

 Note:

-• The processing times for the notarial services are between 3 and 10 working days.
+- Processing times for notarial services vary between 3 and 10 business days.

-Australians: In accordance with the Canadian-Australia Consular Services Sharing Agreement, notarial services are not available to Australian citizens.
+Australians: In accordance with the Canadian-Australia Consular Services Sharing Agreement, notarial services are not offered to Australian citizens.

 Payment method